 I ask, “Do you can or preserve any of your foods?
 Grow anything?
 Sew?
 Mend clothes?
 Bake bread?
 Knit?
 Make gifts?”

 Typically they’ll answer yes to at least one of these.
 And so I remind them: You are a HOMESTEADER!

 I came up with this definition because I believe we all have to start somewhere!
 When I’d share about my 6-acre farm and the animals and gardens on my homestead, I’d hear the longing in their voices as they’d say, “Wow!
 I wanna be a homesteader someday!”

 Folks, NO ONE wakes up one day and has an entire homestead (fences, animals, gardens, tools, a tractor, etc.) right outside their door!!
 It takes YEARS to get to that point if that’s your vision of a homestead.
 The journey is slow, seasonal, intentional, and takes time – patiently working to fulfill the dream of self-reliance.

 And so can you!
 Do you have a dream to homestead?
-Just start by doing at HOME inSTEAD of going to the store.
+Just start by doing at HOME inSTEAD.

 ~ Cyndi Ball, Founder and Executive Director

 Share Knowledge.
 Build Community.
 Grow Friendships.